Reach Every Parent / Sep 05, 2023

 Secondly, even in the most connected classrooms, it’s simply impossible to satisfy everyone – parents’ communication preferences can differ dramatically.
 Most engaged teachers love that technology can give parents options to customize the frequency and types of updates, empowering them to participate in the communication on their terms.

 Lastly, the importance of in-person communication is something one cannot stress enough.
-Teachers who successfully engage families don’t miss opportunities for spontaneous in-person interactions at drop of or pick up, arrange home visits, or organizing valuable parent workshops.
+Teachers who successfully engage families don’t miss opportunities for spontaneous in-person interactions at drop of or pick up, arrange home visits, or organizing valuable Family workshops.

 What kind of messages made a particular difference in your classroom?
 Have you experienced a positive impact of frequent sharing?